 These are the islands, the world thinks of when hearing the name Greece.
 Small rocky islands whith the small white cubic rock houses and churches with blue painted cupolas.
 They were named in the Classical Antiquity, as they are located in a circle around the religious center Delos, after the Greek word kyklos (circle).

 There are caves on the islands, the northern islands are built of limestone and karstified.
 But although the white limestone is typical for the Cyclades, there are many famous volcanic islands.
-The most renowned is Santorin, an island shaped like a new moon, which is the rim of a huge caldera.
-A circular island in the center of the caldera is the new cone of the volcano and shows several signs of volcanic action.
+The most renowned is Santorini, an island shaped like a new moon, which is the rim of a huge caldera.
+A circular island in the center of the caldera is the new cone of the volcano and shows signs of volcanic activity.